originalmattrandall/cs50_tracks/README.md

 #### Pokedex
 A basic pokedex that pulls in information from the Pokeapi.co API.

-[checkbox:checked] List of all pokemon
+- [x] List of all pokemon
-[x] individual pokemon details when selected
+- [x] individual pokemon details when selected
-[x] Catch and release tracking to identify which pokemon you have
+- [x] Catch and release tracking to identify which pokemon you have

 #### Fiftygram
 A photo filtering application

-[x] Various filters
+- [x] Various filters
-[x] Ability to save the newly filtered photo to the mobile device after being granted permissions by the user
+- [x] Ability to save the newly filtered photo to the mobile device after being granted permissions by the user

 #### Notes
 A basic note taking application

-[x] Delete notes
+- [x] Delete notes